 Father Stuart Crevcoure, was appointed chaplain of the Newman Center.
 The Social Justice Guatemalan Immersion program was recognized by the Catholic Campus Ministry Association as one of six exemplary programs in the nation.

 The Newman Center library received an important collection of books from the estate of Dr. Robert Tompkins.
 Included in this collection are several rare volumes from the personal library of Cardinal John Henry Newman.

 The Newman Scholars Program was inaugurated.
 Five scholarships for Catholic students at the University of Tulsa are endowed through the university.

-Father Jovita Okonkwa was appointed Chaplain of the Newman Center and Father Gary Kastl was appointed Assistant Chaplain.
+Father Jovita Okonkwo was appointed Chaplain of the Newman Center and Father Gary Kastl was appointed Assistant Chaplain.

 Father Matthew Gerlach was appointed Chaplain of the Newman Center, sharing duties with his appointment as Vocations Director.
 Father Matt also renovated the apartment at the Newman Center and lived there during his tenure at the Newman Center.
 The Chapel of the Good Shepherd was repaired due to damage during a rainstorm.

 Father Kerry Wakulich was named part-time Chaplain of the Newman Center in addition to his duties as Chaplain at Bishop Kelley High School.

 The Faith and Food program was recognized by the Catholic Campus Ministry association as one of six exemplary programs in the nation.